 There are two computer labs available for student use on the campus of Shorter College.
-The Main workstations and one desktop designated for instructors.
+The Main Computer Lab, located on the first floor of the Sherman-Tyree Administration Building features 20 thin client workstations and one desktop designated for instructors.
 A second computer lab is also available for student use in the AW Young Library.
 See hours posted outside the computer lab.